Perfecting the Self-Image (Patrons)

 If you are a Patron, please log in:

-Moshe dives into this lesson with no initial back-lying scan, but feel free to rest on your back during the brief talk that introduces the lesson.
+Moshe Feldenkrais dives into this lesson with no initial back-lying scan, but feel free to rest on your back during the brief talk that introduces the lesson.
 During the seated, bent knees wide apart portions of the lesson you could rest one or both knees on a pillow to make if it helps to make a more comfortable home position.

 The Related Lessons tab has recommended preparation lessons to help make “Perfecting the Self-Image” more accessible.
 If you discover that it’s hard to hold a space of curiosity because there’s too much frustration or challenge in this lesson, in addition to the advice given in the introduction you could try one or more of those lessons first.